10556535/HealthCareSmartContract/README.md

 # HealthCareSmartContract
-A Smart Contract for Health Care System
+A Smart Contract for Health Care Profession